Skip to Main Content

 Course Overview

 The iconic Bahama Islands archipelago is home to hundreds of species of terrestrial and aquatic life as well as many collaborating to protect and restore local ecosystems.
-Explore two breathtaking islands as we unpack historical colonialism and highlight current Bahamian experts leading in the fields of conservation and education.
-Visit marine reserves, mangroves, unique national parks, and community-driven conservation projects that focus on local communities at the forefront of conservation.
-Project Dragonfly is glad to partner with Science & Perspective and The Bahamas National Trust, among other local organizations, to offer this course.
+Many have visited The Bahamas before so explore two breathtaking islands with Earth Expeditions as we highlight current Bahamian experts leading in the fields of conservation and education.
+Visit diverse marine reserves, mangroves, unique national parks, and community-driven conservation projects that focus on local communities at the forefront of conservation.
+Participants will experience innovative microplastics projects, networking within the local scientific community, and understanding historical colonialism among other important topics.
+Project Dragonfly is glad to partner with Science & Perspective, among other local organizations, to offer this course.

-Possible investigative activities include exploring marine biodiversity, studying bird and plant interactions, understanding the impacts of climate change on natural and human communities, and participating in local conservation workshops.
-All students will also have the chance to conduct an investigation of the local ecosystem, asking their own questions, collecting data, and presenting conclusions.
-Prior to and following the field experience in The Bahamas, students complete online coursework as they apply experiences to their home institutions.
+Possible course activities include studying marine biodiversity, observing bird behaviors and plant communities, understanding the impacts of climate change on natural and human communities, and participating in local conservation efforts.
+All students will also have the chance to conduct their own small group investigations of the local ecosystem, asking their own questions, collecting data, and presenting conclusions.
+Prior to and following the field experience in The Bahamas, students will complete coursework via Canvas, Miami University's learning management system as they apply experiences to their home institutions.

 Course Details (Note: This class is held over the Winter Term and Spring Semester)

-Students arrive at least one day before and depart on last day of course.
+Students arrive at least one day before and can depart on last day of course.

 On the Web: